About Ancestor Discovery

 When I retired, I hit the ground running, taking out subscriptions to Ancestry and later Find My Past and setting up my own family history web site.
 I discovered local archives too and the rest they say is history.
 Now I regularly travel to the UK and Ireland, visiting archives in London, Edinburgh, Belfast and Dublin, as well as driving around the local areas to familiarise myself with the ancestral homelands.
 I have subscriptions to all major genealogical web sites as well as numerous others.

-I also share what I’ve learnt by volunteering at my local family history society.
+I also share what I've learnt by volunteering at my local family history society.
 Nothing gives me greater pleasure than helping someone break down a brick wall to take them back a generation or two.
 As a past Education Coordinator for the Genealogical Society of Queensland and a current member of the Society of Austral;ian Genealogists' Education Committee, I have organised courses, conferences and webinars on a range of family history topics - from DNA to photo conservation and restoration, research planning, ancestor occupations and so on.
 I also present courses on a variety of topics and can develop one to suit your organisation.
 Example topics include:

 - Identification, restoration and preservation of old photographs